Atelier Ten was commissioned by the Artisan Group to develop a performance specification for the building services design at the Warriston Road site.

 The development, formerly housing a B&Q Store, includes a common below ground car park covered with a raised podium slab deck with four separately massed residential apartment buildings above.
 The density of the site as well as the proximity to local residences on both the east and west elevations required early modelling and simulation of daylighting to ensure a healthy, well-lit internal environment in the new properties with minimal impact on the existing, neighbouring properties.

-The concept design has considered central district heating for the delivery of heating and hot water utilizing the diversity of demand within residential accommodation allowing the plant and distribution to be sized economically and to operate at optimum efficiency.
-Within the apartments, all incoming supplies will be sub metered through the heat interface unit allowing heat transfer to the apartment heating and hot water system whilst maintaining hydraulic separation between landlord and apartment plant.
+The concept design considered central district heating for the delivery of heating and hot water utilizing the diversity of demand within residential accommodation allowing the plant and distribution to be sized economically and to operate at optimum efficiency.
+Within the apartments, all incoming supplies are sub metered through the heat interface unit allowing heat transfer to the apartment heating and hot water system whilst maintaining hydraulic separation between landlord and apartment plant.